How to Use Microsoft Teams Like Slack? Post-Migration Tips

 5. Tabs for Integration

-Teams allow you to integrate with popular services, like Zoom, Trello, Asana, Copilot, and Dropbox.
-For more information, check out here.[Note: Certain integration restrictions apply based on your plan.
-Review the apps you can integrate before fixing the plan]
+Teams allow you to integrate with popular services, like Zoom, Trello, Asana, Copilot, etc. For more information, check out here.
+You can integrate around 2756 applications with Teams.

 6. Leverage Collaboration Tools